 Jan.
 23. The head-quarters of our regiment arrived from Kurrachee, with Major Browne in command.
-We were glad to see them, as we were separated for sixteen months; they brought the band and colours with them, we having only had the brass band with us until this time.
+We were glad to see them, as we were separated for sixteen months; they brought the band and colors with them, we having only had the brass band with us until this time.
 The whole regiment is together now.

 March 4.
-Orders to march on the seventh with the following force; four companies of H. M. 41st regiment, one troop of European horse artillery, one squadron of native cavalry, one hundred Poonah horse, 6th regiment N. I., and the Madras sappers.
+Orders to march on the seventh with the following force; four companies of H. M. 41st regiment, one troop of European horse artillery, one squadron of native cavalry, one hundred Foolish horse, 6th regiment N. I., and the Madras sappers.
 The five months we lay here we were tolerably quiet, and had plenty of amusement.
-Our men used to catch foxes, jackalls, and porcupines, and bring them into camp, for sport with the dogs.
+Our men used to catch foxes, jackals, and porcupines, and bring them into camp, for sport with the dogs.
 We had some Persian hounds that gave good sport.
-At night we could not get an hour's sleep, for the howling of the jackalls and foxes.
+At night we could not get an hour's sleep, for the howling of the jackals and foxes.
 The way we caught them, was to go out early in the morning, and drive them to their holes; then dig them out.
-The foxes are much smaller than our English fox, of a silver grey colour.
-The jackall is much larger than a fox, runs better, and shows more sport, and is not so easily caught.
-These animals always follow the camp, are sure to be one or two hundred yards from it.
-There was a man hung to day for firing at one of our officers, Capt.
+The foxes are much smaller than our English fox, of a silver grey color.
+The jackal is much larger than a fox, runs better, and shows more sport, and is not so easily caught.
+These animals always follow the camp, are sure to be one, or two hundred yards from it.
+There was a man hung today for firing at one of our officers, Capt.
 B., whilst shooting about six miles from camp; a great deal farther than I should have ventured, without a strong party with me.
 Capt.
 B. saw the man aiming at him, and as soon as he fired, he rode after him and brought him into camp, when he was ordered to be hanged by the Khan.
 He was a Cauker.
-They hanged him to a tr rope round his neck, and hauled him up hand over hand.
-The fellow struggled a long while before he died.
+They hanged him to a tree, by bringing him under it, and fastening the rope round his neck, and hauled him up hand over hand.
+The fell m struggled a long while before he died.